Sky Dancers

 Some of the more expensive products have built-in lighting systems too, so at night the show gets even more spectacular.

-How do Sky Dancers work?
+How do these dancing puppets work?
 It's pretty simple.
-There is a cold air blower sitting on the ground, under each 'leg' of the inflatable.
-Air pressure keeps the shape inflated most of the time, but also causes constant erratic motion.
-The fabric is rip-stop nylon, and is attached to the blower using Velcro flaps.
+There is an air blower sitting on the ground, under each "leg" of the inflatable.
+Some have only one leg, as in the photo.
+Air pressure keeps the shape inflated most of the time.
+In combination with a breeze, this also causes constant erratic motion.
+The fabric is ripstop nylon and is attached to the blower using Velcro flaps.

 I don't think anything else has been invented that catches the eye of so many so quickly!